AABoyles/bettermath/README.md

 > [10,20,30,40,50]
 ```

-While we don't really want to mess with the primitives in javascript to make it work more like R, we can at least define a function to do the work for us.
+In the interest of avoiding duplication of efforts, we can at least define a function to do the work for us.

 ```javascript
 function scale(vector, scalar){